(last updated 3-14-2017 for version 6.0.6)

 - Diplomatic League (earn 2 envoys for every 1 envoy in city states you have 0 envoys with) has moved earlier in the civics tree, to Foreign Trade.

-- Colonization now provides +1 Culture in cities without a Monument, +1 Food in cities with a Monument.
+- Colonization now provides +2 Culture in cities without a Monument and +100% production towards Monuments.

 What we could not achieve in the sky, mankind would achieve on the ground.